Dani Guzman, Ex Libris

 Unsurprisingly, then, 80% said that the research office team’s role includes “Facilitating access to funding opportunities” and 71% cited “Supporting selected funding opportunities”.
 Also, over half of the senior research office staff surveyed said “Finding and applying for funding” was one of their main areas of responsibility.

-There is a clear gap, however, between what faculty researchers expect from the research office in the search for funding and what they do in practice.
+There is a clear gap, however, between what faculty researchers expect from the research office in the search for research funding and what they do in practice.
 While 79% expect the research office to facilitate access to funding opportunities, 80% look for funding themselves and only 45% receive help from the research office.

 In the changing landscape of funding opportunities, both members of research offices and researchers feel there are structural limitations on finding funding opportunities.
 Research office staff report a lack of time and a lack of resources as the top two challenges they currently face, with budget restrictions number three.